google/osv.dev/gcp/appengine/blog/content/posts/introducing-broad-c-c++-support/index.md

 For more information on how to use the determineversion API, please see our [documentation](https://google.github.io/osv.dev/post-v1-determineversion/) or this [walkthrough](https://google.github.io/osv.dev/post-v1-determineversion/).

 Within the next few months, support will be added to OSV-Scanner to make this a seamless out of the box experience for developers.
+Follow [this issue](https://github.com/google/osv-scanner/issues/82) for updates.

 ## Try it yourself!